JonHanna/SpookilySharp/readme.md

 # Quality

 SpookyHash has very good “avalance” tendencies as examined in the link above, [here](http://blog.aggregateknowledge.com/2012/02/02/choosing-a-good-hash-function-part-3/) and elsewhere.
-It’s quality is such that even on a 32-bit build the overall performance of some hash-based structures (particularly open-addressing with power-two sizes, being particularly vulnerable to lower-bit collisions) will be better than with most .NET implementations of `GetHashCode()`.
+Its quality is such that even on a 32-bit build the overall performance of some hash-based structures (particularly open-addressing with power-two sizes, being particularly vulnerable to lower-bit collisions) will be better than with most .NET implementations of `GetHashCode()`.